|American Curl History Appearance Temperament|

 The cat can come in short or semi-long hair and comes in all colours and patterns, there is virtually no undercoat and the coat should feel soft and silky.

-Words used to describe the American Curl include even-tempered, adaptable, friendly, curious, it is said they retain their kitten-like nature all their lives.
-They are known to greet their human companions with a friendly headbutt.
+Words used to describe the American Curl include even-tempered, adaptable, friendly, and curious.
+They retain their kitten-like nature all their lives.

-This is a breed which gets on well with children and other pets and make an exceptional family pet.
+This is a breed which gets on well with children and other pets and makes an exceptional family pet.

-The gene pool for the American Curl is large and no health conditions are known.
-Due to the fact they are more rigid than in other breeds, special care must be taken when handling the ears.
+The gene pool for the American Curl is large and there are no health concerns with this breed.
+Their ears are more rigid than in other breeds, and caregivers must take care when handling them.